ivaantxo/Pokeemerald-Base-Hispana/CONTRIBUTING.md

 ## Maintainers

-This list was last updated 2025 Feb 27.
+This list was last updated 2025 April 1.

 | Name | Discord | Currently Active | Areas of Expertise |
 | --- | --- | --- | --- |